Egypt central bank leaves key interest rates unchanged

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

 The bank kept its overnight deposit rate at 14.75 percent and its overnight lending rate at 15.75 percent.
-(Reporting by Maha El-Dahan; Editing by Dominic Evans)
+(Reporting by Eric Knecht; Editing by Angus MacSwan)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan